UPCOMING EVENTS

 Seattle First African Methodist Episcopal Church - www.fameseattle.org

 Thank you to everyone who donated books for the Legacy Project.
-We received over 110 books and we look forward to delivering the books in early September.
+We received over 120 books.
+On Sunday, August 18 in worship we held a blessing of the books and sent them off to the Women’s Missionary Society for distribution to AME churches.